drbean/edit/tsailin/pasteur_perspective.md

 \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\--

-Specifically, the respondents include 157 department administrators and 477 non-administrative faculty members.
-Some departments have more than one administrator answered the questionnaires, such as administrative head, chairs of departments or institutes, and directors of administrative offices.
-Overall, there are 70 departments with only one administrator who answered the survey.
-The average number of administrators replies per department is 2.20.
+Specifically, the respondents included 157 department administrators and 477 non-administrative faculty members.
+In some departments, questionnaires were answered by more than one administrator, including by administrative heads, chairs of departments or institutes, and directors of administrative offices.
+Overall, there were 70 departments where only one administrator answered the survey, but the average number of administrator replies per department was 2.20.
 The answers of all administrators in the same department were averaged to represent the status of the department.
-Moreover, there are 368 male respondents (83% of the respondents).
+In terms of gender, there were 368 male respondents (83% of the respondents).
 There were 342 full professors (54%), 139 associate professors (22%), and 133 assistant professors (21%).
-The working years for the respondents are 13.6 years on average.
-Moreover, there are 393respondents (62%) who had already received tenures as faculty members.
+The length of career of the respondents was 13.6 years on average.
+However, there were 393 respondents (62%) who had already received tenure as faculty members.

 **3.4 Measurements**